perjo927/gitbot/README.md

 1. Ensure that you have PowerShell or Command prompt installed on your system.

-2. Clone the GitBot repository to your local machine using the following command after navigationg to the directory of your choice:
+2. Clone the GitBot repository to your local machine using the following command after navigating to the directory of your choice:

    ```
    git clone https://github.com/perjo927/gitbot.git